andy-a-d-nguyen/problem-solving-patterns/data-structures/singly-linked-lists/singly-linked-list.md

 - Set the head property to be the current head's next property
 - Decrement the length by 1
 - Return the value of the node removed

+## Unshifting

+Add a new node to the beginning of a linked list

+### Unshifting Pseudocode

+- The function should accept a value
+- Create a new node using the value passed to the function
+- If there is no head property on the list, set the head and tail to be the newly created node
+- Otherwise, set the newly created node's next property to be the current head property on the list
+- Set the head property on the list to be that newly created node
+- Increment length by 1
+- Return the list